Skip to content

 Why It Matters

-Understanding the nature of an ephemeron helps us appreciate the value of the present moment while recognising the transience of human creations.
+Understanding the nature of an ephemeron helps us appreciate the value of the present moment while recognising the fragility of both nature and human creations.

 Core Characteristics